Haftom2323/sample-project-data-engineer/README.md

      * For extract, for example: `sample-project/extract/$QUERY_DATE`
 * Use the single responsibility principle to organize your code
    * Create a Python module corresponding to each phase of the job (Extract, Transform, Load).
+   * Each module should have a clearly documented "public API" set of functions
+   * The end-to-end script should import only those public API functions
    * Each module’s contract should be to read an input file and produce an output file usable by the module for next phase.
    * All output files should be UTF-8 encoded CSV files.
    * Files should be read from and written to S3.